3cqs-coder/SymBot/docs/README.md

 #### If I disable a DCA bot will it close my deals?
 - No. Disabling a DCA bot will only prevent new deals from being started.
 Any existing deals that are running will continue until they complete or if you choose to panic sell.

+#### What is the difference between canceling and closing a deal?
+- Canceling a deal will remove the active deal from any further trading without selling any assets already bought from previous orders.
+- Closing a deal is basically panic selling where all assets are sold at the current market price whether at a profit or loss at the time of closing the deal.

 #### Why are my deals not updating or not getting pricing?
 - Your exchange credentials may be incorrect or you may be getting blocked, rate-limited, or experiencing some type of connectivity issues.
 Some exchanges also restrict access by region, so your server's IP address must reside in a location that is allowed.
 Check the logs for any error messages or unusual activity.
 You can do this from a command line terminal or in the SymBot web interface.

 - If you're experiencing connectivity problems, you might find that disabling IPv6 can help.
 This is often the case when there are compatibility issues or misconfiguration with IPv6.
 By doing this, your system will rely on IPv4, the older version of the Internet Protocol, for its connections, which can work better in certain situations.
 However, it's important to note that IPv6 is crucial for the future of the internet, so it's better to resolve the root cause of the problem and ensure that both IPv4 and IPv6 are correctly configured for a stable and long-term internet connection.

+#### Why are my bots not starting new deals?
+- Once you have confirmed your exchange credentials are correct and there are no connectivity issues, then this could be related to your bot settings.
+For example, if you have anything set for max deals, pairs, or minimum 24h volume, these can all restrict your bot from starting new deals.
+Also if your start condition is set to anything other than ASAP, such as if you're using a trading signal, then a deal will only start once a signal received matches your bot pairs and other allowed settings.

 #### Why is my system suddenly using more CPU or memory?
 - SymBot is continuously monitoring and processing data from exchanges, potential signal providers you're using such as from 3CQS, accessing the database, or performing house-keeping tasks like purging old logs.
 During times of increased market volatility, more data could be coming in faster and may stay in memory for longer periods of time or as necessary.
 It is normal to see spikes in CPU or memory usage, but if either remain excessively high for extended periods of time you may want to look into it further.
 Many times upgrading your CPU, increasing system memory, or upgrading hard drive capacity tend to resolve most issues and provide much better performance and an improved trading experience.